MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 ## Show me

-To give you a very high level intuition of how Walrus Sites work, let's look at an example: A simple NFT collection on Sui, that has a frontend dApp to mint the NFTs hosted on Walrus Sites, and in which _each NFT_ has a _specific, personalized Walrus Site_.
+To give you a very high level intuition of how Walrus Sites work, let's look at an example: A simple NFT collection on Sui that has a frontend dApp to mint the NFTs hosted on Walrus Sites, and in which _each NFT_ has a _specific, personalized Walrus Site_.

-You can check out the mint page at [https://flatland.walrus.site/](https://flatland.walrus.site/).
-This site is serve to your browser through the Walrus Site _Portal_ [https://walrus.site](https://walrus.site).
-While the Portal's operation is explained in a [later section](./portal.md), consider for now that there can be many Portals (hosted by whomever wants to have their own, and even on `localhost`).
+You can check out the mint page at <https://flatland.walrus.site/>.
+This site is serve to your browser through the Walrus Site _Portal_ <https://walrus.site>.
+While the Portal's operation is explained in a [later section](./portal.md), consider for now that there can be many Portals (hosted by whoever wants to have their own, and even on `localhost`).
 Further, the only function of the Portal is to provide the browser with some code (specifically, a service worker) that allows it to fetch the Walrus Site from Sui and Walrus.

 If you have a Sui wallet with some Testnet SUI, you can try and "mint a new Flatlander" from the site.
 This creates an NFT from the collection, and shows you two links, one to the explorer, and one